Lifelong CD-15 Resident.

-Due to the pressing social issues in his neighborhood, Bryant joined the Harbor Gateway South Neighborhood Council to better monitor and effect change within City Hall.
-Bryant was disappointed to see our Council Member Joe Buscaino routinely ignore issues that disproportionately impact communities of color.
+Bryant joined the Harbor Gateway South Neighborhood Council to better monitor and effect change within City Hall.
+He was disappointed to see our Council Member Joe Buscaino routinely ignore issues that disproportionately impact communities of color.
 Even though there are hundreds of families in our district living near oil wells, Buscaino has opposed ending neighborhood oil drilling and voted against reducing emissions from heavy polluters like the fossil fuel industry.

 Bryant joined environmental justice activists, community organizers, and fellow neighborhood council members across Los Angeles to push the Los Angeles Department of Water and Power to commit to studying how LA can achieve 100% renewable energy by 2035 (ten years sooner than LADWP’s original study).
 This new timeline will provide Los Angeles the opportunity to lead the country on transitioning to a healthy and sustainable economy using scientific evidence.

 Council Member Buscaino (a former cop who has accepted hundreds of thousands of dollars in cop money) is one of two Council Members that opposed reinvesting funds from the $1.8 billion police budget to community services and alternatives to armed first responders.
 This was funding our community desperately needed, yet, our Council Member failed to act once again.

 It is clear Buscaino is on the side of those with the most power and influence, as the rest of us continue to struggle.

 The economy is not working for working people and our current leadership has failed us.
 It's time we elect someone who's from our community and is unbought and unbossed.